quickwit-oss/quickwit/README.md

 # 💡 Features

-- Cloud-scale: K8-native, decoupled compute & storage
+- Cloud-scale: K8s-native, decoupled compute & storage
-- Store & query data with full-text search capabilities on object storage (AWS S3, Azure...)
+- Sub-second full-text search on object storage (AWS S3, Azure...)
+- Sleep like a log: all your indexed data is safely stored on object storage
 - Ingest & Aggregation API Elasticsearch compatible
 - Search stream API for full-text search in ClickHouse
 - Multi-tenancy